 - The New Request form for that request type opens.

-- Complete the required information (denoted by a red asterisk) and optional information if desired, and click the Submit Request button.
+- Complete the required information (denoted by a red asterisk) and optional information and click the Submit Request button.

 - The request is submitted and the form returns to the main menu.